evezero/py_training/README.md

 # py_training
-this repository is used to training python
+this repository is used to training python skills.